Table of Contents

 - Over-the-counter medications (NSAIDs) like naproxen, ibuprofen, aspirin, or anti-inflammatory drugs will mitigate inflammation and alleviate most mild pain.

 - Physical therapy is the best conservative therapy to cure annular tears.
 Muscle-strengthening exercises to the neck or back will suppress the pain.
 Core strengthening exercises can also prevent further lesions.

 - Chiropractic or acupuncture therapies or spinal traction are also the other conservative methods to relieve the unnerving agony.

-- Corticosteroid injections will be prescribed to those who did not get any relief from the chronic pain by therapies.
+- Corticosteroid injections will be prescribed to those who did not get any relief from chronic pain through therapies.
 Cortisone steroids will be administered to the spine to lessen the inflammation.

 No one can be full-proof from being injured or disease-free.
 However, prevention is better than cure.
 Even some simple measures would be of great help in preventing some impending harm.
 Let’s see how you can safeguard yourself from a possible tear in the annular fibrosus.